UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/wiley-tdm.md

 **Wiley TDM Terms of Use:** Please check with your institution to see their Text and Data Mining Agreement

 The Wiley Text and Data Mining (TDM) API allows users to retrieve the full-text articles of Wiley content in PDF form.
+This tutorial content is intended to help facilitate academic research.

 *These recipe examples were tested on February 12, 2025.*